Discover folk - the CRM for people-powered businesses

 Cons

-• Steep learning curve: Requires significant time and training for users to become proficient due to its extensive feature set and complexity.
+- Steep learning curve: Requires significant time and training for teams to become proficient due to its extensive feature set and complexity, slowing down productivity.

-• User interface: Some users find the interface to be outdated and not as intuitive as other modern CRM platforms, which can hinder usability.
+- User interface: Many users find the interface to be outdated and not as intuitive as modern CRM platforms, which can hinder daily usability for busy teams.

-• Overwhelming for small teams: Robust features may be overkill for smaller SaaS teams, leading to underutilization of the platform’s capabilities.
+- Overwhelming for mid-sized teams: Robust enterprise features may be overkill for teams of 20-50 people, leading to underutilization and complexity that hinders rather than helps productivity.

 Price and plans